*New School Dinner Menu Autumn Term *

-School lunches are cooked on the premises and we operate a canteen style system provided by Surrey Commercial Services.
+School lunches are cooked on the premises and we operate a canteen style system provided by Twelve15.

-- Preparing fresh food daily from fresh ingredients including freshly baked break daily.
+- Preparing fresh food daily from fresh ingredients including freshly baked bread daily.

 - Serving local and seasonal fresh fruit and vegetables during the growing season.

 - Serving British Red Tractor or Organic meat and poultry as a minimum standard.